Automatic differentiation in machine learning: a survey

 \section{Abstract}

 Derivatives, mostly in the form of gradients and Hessians, are ubiquitous in machine learning.
-Automatic differentiation (AD) is a technique for calculating derivatives of numeric functions expressed as computer programs efficiently and accurately, used in fields such as computational fluid dynamics, nuclear engineering, and atmospheric sciences.
-Despite its advantages and use in other fields, machine learning practitioners have been little influenced by AD and make scant use of available tools.
-We survey the intersection of AD and machine learning, cover applications where AD has the potential to make a big impact, and report on some recent developments in the adoption of this technique.
-We aim to dispel some misconceptions that we contend have impeded the use of AD within the machine learning community.
+Automatic differentiation (AD), also called algorithmic differentiation or simply ``autodiff'', is a family of techniques similar to but more general than backpropagation for efficiently and accurately evaluating derivatives of numeric functions expressed as computer programs.
+AD is a small but established field with applications in areas including computational fluid dynamics, atmospheric sciences, and engineering design optimization.
+Until very recently, the fields of machine learning and AD have largely been unaware of each other and, in some cases, have independently discovered each other's results.
+Despite its relevance, general-purpose AD has been missing from the machine learning toolbox, a situation slowly changing with its ongoing adoption under the names ``dynamic computational graphs'' and ``differentiable programming''.
+We survey the intersection of AD and machine learning, cover applications where AD has direct relevance, and address the main implementation techniques.
+By precisely defining the main differentiation techniques and their interrelationships, we aim to bring clarity to the usage of the terms ``autodiff'', ``automatic differentiation'', and ``symbolic differentiation'' as these are encountered more and more in machine learning settings.